-Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.IR.10 Risk event: Virus evident in all communities with rates of positive infection increasing.
+Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.IR.10 Risk cause: COVID 19 Virus Risk event: Virus evident in all communities with rates of positive infection increasing.
 In a Sottish setting the focus on increase is within the central belt.
 Risk effect: Potential for widespread impacts with the risk of significant levels of community transmission leading to increased government restrictions aimed at reducing community transmission.
 Delivery of services making use of remote working solutions as far as possible.
-National lockdown measures to limit and control spread, impact on income generating services.
+National lockdown measures Director Children, Young People and Partnerships, Executive Director Place, Director Health and Social Care, Head of Adult and Social Care; Chief Officer 3.
+COVID-19 guidance monitored and continually revised, with particular focus on Adult Services, Children's Services, Education and Communities and Lifelong Learning around how they would continue to maintain contact with children and young people who were deemed to 1 4 to limit and control spread, impact on income generating services.
 Rapid pace of guidance change following government announcements and expectation of quick changes to service delivery in line with new controls.
-Chief Executive, Executive Director Children, Young People and Partnerships, Executive Director Place, Director Health and Social Care, Head of Adult and Social Care; Chief Officer Corporate Solutions; Chief Finance Officer, Chief Officer Place, Chief Operating Officer Education, Chief Officer Young People and Partnerships, HR Strategic Lead 1.
-CIMT established to take the strategic approach to managing the response to COVID 19 and stands ready to be re-initiated at any time.
-2. Hybrid working has been adopted by the Council as well as a dedicated Hybrid Working Board as part of the Transformation Programme 3.
-COVID-19 guidance monitored and continually revised, with particular focus on Adult Services, Children's Services, Education and Communities and Lifelong Learning around how they would continue to maintain contact with children and young people who were deemed to be at risk.
-4. Keeping employees briefed and supported through the Chief Executive's weekly staff briefings; Communications weekly email and routine HR updates. (e-mailed to all employees through combination of work and personal e-mail addresses).
-Includes Wellbeing advice, guidance and support and signposting to PAM and EAP providers.
-5. Promotion of digital tools to support employees and prevent employees becoming isolated.
+Officer Place, Chief Operating Officer Education, Chief Officer Young People and Partnerships, 5.
+Promotion of digital tools to support employees and prevent employees becoming isolated.
 6. Council website kept up-to date, providing details of which services were operating and any changes on how to access services.
 7. A range of interventions, including digital equipment and tools such as MS Teams put in place to support remote and hybrid working 8.
 Following safe working guidance issued by Scottish Government relevant to sectors.
 9. Economic Recovery Strategy 10.
-School and workplace based COVID risk assessments continually reviewed to support the identification and control of risk (and personal risk assessments where required) 4 4
+School and workplace based COVID risk assessments continually reviewed to support the identification and control of risk (and personal risk assessments where required)